TanabeLab/JOS-3/README.md

 * Va (float or list) : Air velocity [m/s].
 * RH (float or list) : Relative humidity [%].
 * Icl (float or list) : Clothing insulation [clo].
 * PAR (float) Physical activity ratio [-].
 The default is 1.2.
-    This equals the ratio of metabolic rate to basal metabolic rate.
+  * This equals the ratio of metabolic rate to basal metabolic rate.
-    PAR of sitting quietly is 1.2.
+  * PAR of sitting quietly is 1.2.
-* posture (str) : Choose a posture from "standing", "sitting" or "lying".
+* posture (str) : posture [-].
 The default is "standing".
+  * choose posture from "standing", "sitting" or "lying".
-    This parameter affects convective and radiant heat transfer coefficients for local body parts
+  * This parameter affects convective and radiant heat transfer coefficients for local body parts

 Getter
 JOS3 has some useful getters to check the current parameters.